Arborescent/sfen-bro/README.md

 Without a config file, shogi pieces are rendered using an included TTF font (gote pieces displayed upside down), and chess pieces use Unicode symbols with a checkerboard pattern.

+Pieces in hand are displayed in trays on either side of the board when present in the SFEN string.

 ## Configuration (optional)

 Create a JSON config file to customize the display.
 The config has separate sections for shogi and chess.